bellevue-college-acm/web3/README.md

 - You have installed the latest version of [Python](https://www.python.org/downloads/).

+- You have installed the latest version of [Node.js](https://nodejs.org/).

 ### Backend

 The backend of the project is located in the `clubwebsite` directory.